GO UP

 Breathtaking mountain scenery and true Southern hospitality are what make East Tennessee such a memorable place to visit.

-Some say East TN is the cradle of bluegrass, but we can all agree that East TN is the cradle of bootleg liquor.
-You’ll find over ten different distilleries in the hills of East TN, and plenty of great cities and fun adventures along the way.
-This itinerary starts in Chattanooga and heads north up I-75 where you’ll finish in the Great Smoky Mountains.
-We recommend budgeting around one week in East TN if you want to see all the distilleries.
-If you’re just hitting up a few, then a few days should do.
+Some say East Tennessee is the cradle of bluegrass, but we can all agree that East Tennessee is the cradle of bootleg liquor.
+You’ll find over 10 different distilleries in the hills of East TN, and plenty of great cities and fun adventures along the way.
+This itinerary starts in Chattanooga and heads north up I-75 where you’ll finish in the Appalachian Mountains.
+These things to do in East Tennessee will take you a week if you want to visit all the distilleries.
+If you’re just hitting up a few, then a few days or a weekend road trip should do.

 Chattanooga Area